• Skip to primary navigation

 • Record pulse rate again.

-• How long does it take for pulse rate to return to the resting level?
+• Find out how long it takes for the pulse rate to return to the resting level.

 Children running in a field